 Artworks for the curve have been created in a range of standard formats and colors.
-These can be combined with the Accredited Program Mark to easily and effectively brand print items.
+These can be combined with the mark to easily and effectively brand print items.

-Each format and version is supplied without the local program mark.
+Each format and version is supplied without the mark.
 These can be added during the creation of the final item artwork.
-Accredited Program Mark PNG and EPS files have been created with transparent backgrounds facilitating the overlaying of the mark onto the curve.
-A white frame has been included within the design to facilitate desktop printing.
+PNG and EPS files of the marks have been created with transparent backgrounds facilitating the overlaying of the mark onto the curve.
+A white frame has been included within the design to facilitate desk-top printing.